Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Neo-cybernetics

 \subsection{Embodied cognition and autopoiesis}

-The approaches to artificial intelligence and modeling of humans described above (except, perhaps, the perceptron) have in common the fact that they do not depend on a physical body.
+The approaches to artificial intelligence and modeling of humans described above (except, perhaps, the perceptron) share the fact that they do not depend on a physical body.
 They are consistent with the Cartesian dictum that the mind and the body can be considered separate, with the mind operating solely as an information-processing device.
-This orthodoxy has been challenged several times: Merleau-Ponty's \textit{phenomenology of perception} in the 1940s~\cite{merleau_ponty}, Gibson's \textit{ecological psychology} of the 1960s~\cite{gibson}, and by the early 1990s, \textit{embodied cognition}~\cite{varela1991embodied,wilson}.
+This orthodoxy has been challenged several times: Merleau-Ponty's \textit{phenomenology of perception} in the 1940s~\cite{merleau_ponty}, Gibson's \textit{ecological psychology} and his concept of \textit{affordance} of the 1960s~\cite{gibson}, and by the early 1990s, \textit{embodied cognition}~\cite{varela1991embodied,wilson}.
 The latter also became influential in robotics, where, logically, artificial intelligence should be localized to the robot itself, in its environment~\cite{froese2009,PfeiferScheier1999}.

-From the same spirit of skepticism as above---maybe things that were considered separate actually are sufficiently connected to be considered as one---cybernetics had another energy injection in the early 1970s with \textit{second-order cybernetics} making the point that an observer cannot be fully detached from the observed object or system~\cite{mead}.
-It is not a coincidence that this line of thinking coincided with the ever more inclusive system simulation models (e.g., \textit{The Limits to Growth})~\cite{odum,meadows1972,roberts}.
+From the same spirit of skepticism as above---maybe things that were considered separate actually are sufficiently connected to be regarded as one---cybernetics had another energy injection in the early 1970s with \textit{second-order cybernetics}, making the point that an observer cannot be fully detached from the observed object or system~\cite{mead}.
+It is not a coincidence that this line of thinking coalesced with the ever more inclusive system-simulation models (e.g., \textit{The Limits to Growth})~\cite{odum,meadows1972,roberts}.
 Furthermore, the inevitable consequence of allowing wider and looser boundaries is that one's study objects will have more capabilities.
 Against this backdrop, Humberto Maturana and Francisco Varela arrived at their concept of \textit{autopoiesis} in 1972~\cite{autopoiesis}.
-This refers to the ability of living systems to reproduce themselves, by organizing, assembling, and, to some extent, producing their constituents.
-Autopoiesis has had a broad influence---from manufacturing engineering, via the philosophy of mind, to sociology.
+This refers to the ability of living systems to reproduce themselves by organizing, assembling, and, to some extent, producing their constituents.
+Autopoiesis has had a broad influence---from manufacturing engineering, via philosophy of mind, to sociology.
 In the latter, thinkers like Niklas Luhmann~\cite{luhmann1986autopoiesis} and Edgar Morin~\cite{morin} explored the autopoietic nature of social systems.